O1ahmad/ansible-role-openssh/README.md

 Requirements
 ------------

 Pre-installation of a C-compiler (any C89 or better compiler should work) as well as working installations of both the **zlib** and **libcrypto** libraries (included within *LibreSSl/OpenSSL*) are required.

-A C compiler is generally available on the supported platforms/linux distributions by default but can be downloaded using each platforms' native package manager if necessary.
+A C compiler is generally available on supported platforms/linux distributions by default but can be downloaded using each platforms' native package manager if necessary.
 Reference https://gcc.gnu.org/wiki/InstallingGCC for additional details.

 **Zlib** version 1.1.4, 1.2.1.2 or greater is suggested (see https://zlib.net/fossils/ for released versions).

 Also note that newer versions of *OpenSSH* require or strongly encourage a dedicated authentication account used by `sshd` for privilege separation.
-This is automatically managed by this role and configurable via custom user vars.
+This is automatically managed by this role and configurable via custom operator vars.

 Optional
 --------